g-paras/sentiment-analysis-api/README.md

 #### Procfile is configuration file for Heroku server
 #### app.py is the flask application file
 #### model_nltk.py contains the source code for the Naive Bayes classifer which has been used in the production
-#### model_keras is another model but we haven't used this in production because of accuracy.
+#### model_keras is another model but we haven't used this in production because of its accuracy.